-- 2 observations for each administrator. - 4 observations for any administrator new to their district, school, the profession or who has received ratings of developing or below standard.
+- 2 observations for each administrator. - 4 observations for any administrator new to their district, school, the profession or who has received a summative rating of developing or below standard in the previous year.

 School visits should be frequent, purposeful and adequate for sustaining a professional conversation about an administrator's practice.